litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free/README.md

 The threading model depends on which version is used:
 - For Android, one background thread per db;
-- for _iOS/macOS_, background processing using a very limited thread pool (only one thread working at a time);
+- for iOS/macOS, background processing using a very limited thread pool (only one thread working at a time).
-- for Windows, no background processing.

 <!-- END Background processing -->